 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits, or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-The evidence base for this technology consists of a few small studies which focused only on individuals with stroke.
-Additional studies with larger sample size are needed to determine the technology’s effect on health outcomes.
+The evidence base for this technology consists of a few small studies with inconsistent outcomes.
+Additional studies with larger numbers of participants are needed that show consistent improvements in relevant outcome measures to determine the technology’s effect.

 Page, S., Hill, V., & White, S. (2013).
 Portable upper extremity robotics is as efficacious as upper extremity rehabilitative therapy: a randomized controlled pilot trial.
 Clinical Rehabilitation, 27 (6), 494-503.
 (Level 2 evidence)

 Willigenburg, N., McNally, P., Hewett, T., & Page, S. (2017).
-Portable myoelectric brace use increases upper extremity recovery and participation but does not impact kinematics n chronic, poststroke hemiparesis.
-Journal of motor behavior, 49 (1), 46-54.
+Portable myoelectric brace use increases upper extremity recovery and participation but does not impact kinematics in chronic, poststroke hemiparesis.
+Journal of Motor Behavior, 49 (1), 46-54.
 Abstract retrieved May 18, 2017 from PubMed database.

 ORIGINAL EFFECTIVE DATE: 11/14/2015